ketchley/tdm-workshop/module-4.md

 - A mechanism for bookmarking and sharing instances of Voyant Tools (specific texts and tools) through persistent URLs

-Instructions:
+## Instructions:

-Upload to Voyant
+### Upload to Voyant

-To upload a group of documents, you must first create a zip file of your dataset folder
+To upload a group of documents, you must first create a zip file of your dataset folder.

 Upload the zip file to Voyant: